Impact of population size on early adaptation in rugged fitness landscapes: Mean length and time of a walk

 In a given landscape, the mean time $\bar{t}$ (resp. length $\bar{\ell}$) of a walk starting from a uniformly chosen node can be expressed as the average over all starting nodes of the mean time $\bar{t_{i}}$ (resp. length $\bar{\ell_{i}}$) to reach the set $M$ of all peaks starting from node $i$:

 where $G$ is the ensemble of all the nodes of the landscape.

-To compute $\bar{t}_i$, we use the transition probabilities $P_{il}/L$ to hop from $i$ to $l$ at a given step of the walk, given by \cref{eq:moran} for the Moran walk or \cref{eq:transition_proba_wf} for the Wright-Fisher walk.
-Discriminating over all possibilities for the first step of the walk (i.e. conducting a First Step Analysis or FSA) yields
+To compute $\bar{t}_i$, we use the transition probabilities $P_{il}/L$ to hop from $i$ to $l$ upon a given mutation event, where $1/L$ is the probability that the mutation yields the neighbor $l$ of $i$, while $P_{il}$ is the fixation probability of this mutation, given by \cref{eq:moran} for the Moran walk or \cref{eq:transition_proba_wf} for the Wright-Fisher walk.
+Discriminating over all possibilities upon the first mutation, including cases where it does not fix in addition to cases where it fixes, yields

-where $G_i$ is the set of neighbors of $i$ (i.e. the $L$ genotypes that differ from $i$ by only one mutation).
+where $G_i$ is the set of neighbors of $i$ (i.e.\ the $L$ genotypes that differ from $i$ by only one mutation).